What is Paraquat?

-Originally produced well over one century ago, it reached its peak popularity as a liquid defoliant only much later, in the 1960s, to control weeds and prepare crops to harvest.
+Originally produced by (ICI) well over one century ago, it reached its peak popularity as a liquid defoliant only much later, in the 1960s, to control weeds and prepare crops to harvest.

 Today, it is commercially available in several strengths and is one of the most used pesticides in the US in more than one hundred different types of crops.
 In particular, it is appreciated as an alternative to RoundUp to kill glyphosate-resistant weeds.

 January 2022 update: There are now over 700 in the MDL.
 The parties are now preparing for a series of bellwether trials that are likely to begin in late 2022.
 Subsequent trials have dates of March 13, June 12, and September 18, all set to take place in 2023. lawsuits

 December 2021 update: Currently, there are 384 pending lawsuits in the . also issued a case management order.
 This order establishes a method for selecting the first pool of bellwether trial cases.
 The plaintiffs may choose eight, while the defendants may nominate four cases for early trials.